05 February 2016

-- The Ivory Coast in West Africa is the world's leading producer of cocoa - supplying 43%.
+- The Ivory Coast in West Africa is the world's leading producer of cocoa - supplying 43 per cent.

-- Fairtrade Chocolate sales now make up almost 10% of UK chocolate confectionary sales worth £343 million.
+- Fairtrade Chocolate sales now make up almost 12 per cent of UK chocolate confectionary sales and is worth £542m

 - Eggs were traditionally used in pre-Christian festivals as the symbol of new life, purity or fertility.
 Later customs concerning eggs were linked with Easter because the egg provided a fresh and powerful symbol of the Resurrection and the transformation of death into life.

 - The tradition of wearing Easter bonnets is also related to the celebration of new life and the coming of spring.
 The first bonnets were actually circles or wreaths of leaves and spring flowers but the tradition eventually developed into the wearing of extravagant hats often decorated with spring flowers.

 - The Real Easter Egg, a Fair Trade Easter egg that explains the Christian meaning of Easter is on sale again for Easter 2016.
 There a 4 eggs in the range this year and three of them come with a newly designed cross shaped easter story booklet.
 The premium egg is supplied with a an olive wood key ring made in the Holy Land.